 As the tax system's complexity has grown, more taxpayers have turned to their computers or to professionals to prepare their returns.
-The number of taxpayers using paid professionals has climbed by almost two-thirds since 1980 and by nearly one-fourth since 1990.
+The number of taxpayers using paid professionals has climbed by about half since 1980 and by nearly one-fifth since 1990.
 While some of this increase can be attributed to rising incomes, most of it is likely due to complexity.